cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 ### Variable Declarations

-Just like in Java, we declare variables using the following syntactic structure:
+Just like in Java, we declare variables using the following syntactic structure (note that the `[]`s indicate that the type modifiers are optional, and the `..` indicate that there can be multiple modifiers):

     [<modifiers..>] <type> [<modifiers..>] <variable name>;